-Slater & Zurz LLP is a mid-sized law firm with the experience and resources to handle complex, highly contested cases and the flexibility to accommodate each client’s individual needs and objectives.
+Slater & Zurz is a mid-sized law firm with the experience and resources to handle complex, highly contested cases and the flexibility to accommodate each client’s individual needs and objectives.
 Laser-focused and meticulously prepared, we have consistently exceeded our clients’ expectations, applying our unmatched knowledge and skill to deliver positive outcomes to tens of thousands of clients.

 We Succeed Both In and Out of the Courtroom

 In most cases, our experience, preparation, and tenacious attitude enable us to help our clients settle their cases without ever entering a courtroom.
-However, if the opposing party refuses to treat our clients in a fair and reasonable manner, we’ll be prepared to go to court.
+However, if the opposing party refuses to treat our clients fairly and reasonably, we’ll be prepared to go to court.
 We’ve obtained six- and seven-figure judgments and settlements.
 We have the confidence to fight for what’s right on behalf of our

 Our Legal Team is Among the Best in Ohio

 Currently, we have an award-winning team of twelve attorneys who represent clients throughout Ohio.
 We work collaboratively so that regardless of which attorney has primary responsibility for a case, he can tap into the knowledge and experience of any other attorney who may have special expertise in a particular aspect of the case.
 Our overriding goal is to score a win for every client we represent, and we’ll pull out all the stops in pursuit of that goal.